enayimul/Cloud-1/README.md

     Creating a EC2 instance
-    Installing Word Press and apache on the instance Creatig an elastic IP for the instance
+    Installing Word Press and apache on the instance Creating an elastic IP for the instance
     Creating a DB, in my instance MariaDB
     Creating an S3 bucket to store media files which is publicly accessed Creating loadbalancers and autoscalling for distribution of traffic